notoriousbfg/tim/NOTES.md

 None of that print logic worked.
 The solution was much simpler.

 I really need to write tests.
 Everything that worked before is now broken (which I know is insane.)

+### 05/07

+In the parser, how might I distinguish between a list and function args? e.g. (1, 2) Could I say that a function's args are a list?
+They are parsed differently.
+Perhaps now is the time to make args a ListStmt?
+I had thought of args as simple expressions, not statements like lists.

+Perhaps the way we parse function args and lists should be similar.
+Effectively a while (for) loop with a kind of condition.
+The presence of the => determines whether it is a function or a list and anything else should trickle through the layers.
+What's the collective term for list and function args?
+Iterable?